FreeCAD/FreeCAD-documentation/wiki/Assembly3_ConstraintEqualLineArcLength.md

 The length value of the selected line equals the length of selected arc.

-Since I couldn't get this tool working here's the statement of the tool tip:

-Add an \"EqualLineArcLength\" constraint to make a line of the same length as an arc.
+Since I couldn\'t get this tool working here\'s the statement of the tool tip: Add an \"EqualLineArcLength\" constraint to make a line of the same length as an arc.

 ## Usage